Groovin': Booker T. & the M.G.'s version

 On April 26, 1967, Booker T. & the M.G.'s recorded an instrumental version of "Groovin at the Stax Recording Studios in Memphis, Tennessee, together with what would make up the majority of the group's fifth studio album Hip Hug-Her (1967).
 The recording was produced by Stax Records's co-founder Jim Stewart in what was his final recording session with the band.

 The group's rendition of "Groovin is re-arranged to fit their more instrumental rock and soul-inspired sound, featuring a conventional drum kit played by Al Jackson Jr., while Donald "Duck" Dunn provides bass and Booker T. Jones mirrors the original's vocal line on the Hammond B-3 organ.
 On the recording, the band's guitarist Steve Cropper over-dubbed piano as well as his regular guitar.
 According to Unterberger, Booker T's rendition of the song was a tribute for the Young Rascals, who idolized the band and other rhythm and blues bands.
 "Groovin was initially released on May 23, 1967 as part of the Hip Hug-Her album, where it appeared as track three on the album's second side.

 On June 12, 1967, while the Young Rascals original performance of "Groovin was at number two on the Billboard chart, Stax released Booker T. & the M.G.'s rendition of the song as a single, backed by "Slim Jenkin's Place", an original instrumental composed by the four members of the band.
 It debuted on the Billboard Hot 100 on August 5, 1967 at a position of 86, before reaching its peak of number 21 on September 23, 1967.
 It dropped off the charts on October 21, 1967, having spent 12 weeks on the charts.
 Elsewhere, it also peaked at number ten on the Billboard Hot Rhythm & Blues Singles charts, and also reached number two on the Canadian RPM chart.
 The B-side was the side that charted in the UK, reaching number 58 on the Record Retailer chart, and also reached number 70 on the Hot Rhythm & Blues Singles in the US.

 Other renditions

 In 1985, the American funk rock band War recorded a version of "Groovin for their album Where There's Smoke.
 Upon being issued as a single, their rendition reached number 30 on the U.S. Billboard Adult Contemporary chart in the spring of 1985 and number 79 on the Billboard Hot Black Singles chart.

 In 1996, Pato Banton recorded a version with the Reggae Revolution that reached number 14 on the UK Singles Chart in July.
-The next month, the cover became a major hit in New Zealand, reaching number four on the RIANZ Singles Chart and staying in the top 20 for nine weeks.
+The next month, the cover became a top-ten hit in New Zealand, reaching number four on the RIANZ Singles Chart and staying in the top 20 for nine weeks.
 It was the country's 47th-best-selling single of the year and received a gold sales certification for selling over 5,000 copies.